11.1 – Overview

 11.3 – Bonus Issue

 A bonus issue is a stock dividend, allotted by the company to reward the shareholders.
 The bonus shares are issued out of the reserves of the company.
 These are free shares that the shareholders receive against shares that they currently hold.
-These allotments typically come in a fixed ratio such as, 1:1, 2:1, 3:1 etc.
+These allotments typically come in a fixed ratio such as 1:1, 2:1, 3:1, etc.

 If the ratio is 2:1 ratio, the existing shareholders get 2 additional shares for every 1 share they hold at no additional cost.
 So if a shareholder owns 100 shares then he will be issued an additional 200 shares, so his total holding will become 300 shares.
-When the bonus shares are issued, the number of shares the shareholder holds will increase but the overall value of investment will remain the same.
+When the bonus shares are issued, the number of shares the shareholder holds will increase but the overall value of an investment will remain the same.

 To illustrate this, let us assume a bonus issue on different ratios – 1:1, 3:1 and 5:1

 |Bonus Issue||No of shares held before bonus||Share price before Bonus issue||Value of Investment||Number of shares held after Bonus||Share price after Bonus issue||Value of Investment|

 Similar to the dividend issue there is a bonus announcement date, ex-bonus date, and record date.